 Block Housing is a phase of room selection that allows groups of residents to select a "block" of rooms near each other in select residence halls on-campus.
 Block Housing is a great way to live with a group of friends!
 Current first-year students, and groups of students on the apartment waitlist, are especially encouraged to participate.
 Block Housing groups must consist of at least 6 members.
-We cannot guarantee being able to accommodate Block Housing groups larger than 12, but we welcome applications and will do our best!
-Block housing will offer single, double, and triple room spaces.
-Students not electing to participate in Block Housing will participate in the online room selection process in March if they would like on-campus housing for the 2020-2021 academic year.
+We cannot guarantee being able to accommodate Block Housing groups larger than 12, but we welcome applications and will do our best.
+Block housing will offer single and double room spaces.

 Why You Should Consider Block Housing